 We couldn’t go back and question him, and the internet was in its infancy then.
 It became very hard to research.
 All we had is my mother’s story of his visits and the random, scattered notes they both wrote during his visits.
 View the notes here.

 My mother has always said that Ed had been telling her he was going to help her sell the artwork, but once he passed away, it was painfully obvious that would never happen.
 She was hesitant to do it by herself, because she wasn’t sure if she believed his story, and her own life kept her focused on other matters.
 When she would work on the artwork, it was always a one step forward, two steps backward, kind of thing.
 Always leaving her defeated and deflated.

 What is suppose to be this amazing story was always anything but.
 She would find many years passing by before working on the artwork again, 2002 and then 2009 which brings us to where we are today.
-In 2010 we discovered he hadn’t died and his name was Frederick R. Koch.
+In 2010 we discovered Fred hadn’t died and his full name is Frederick Robinson Koch.